hghazni/harry_doit/README.md

 The output of this task would be:

-- Bringing the mockup above to life using single or multiple React components that are using [MUI](https://mui.com) library
+- Bringing the mockup above to life.
+- Consider splitting it into smaller reusable components using [MUI](https://mui.com) library
 - Business logic that pulls the Organization ID from the input into the code component below it.
+- [OPTIONAL] Consider how this page would look on mobile/smaller screens

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).